lerna-ai/architecture/Component_Recommendation.md

 ### MongoDB

-MongoDB should be run as docker container.
-We can start it with the following docker-compose script
+MongoDB should run as a docker container.
+You can start it with the following docker-compose script:

 ```yaml
 version: '3'